Psychological Counseling Services

-Student Health counseling services are not meant to be long-term.
+Student Psychological Counseling services are not meant to be long-term.
 Community referrals must be made in the event longer term interventions are required.

 - Appointments are usually 45-50 minutes in length.

 - Students arriving more than 15 minutes late for an appointment will be re-scheduled.
 Please arrive on time for your appointments!

 - Please call as far in advance as possible if you need to re-schedule an appointment so we can offer the hour to someone else.